goodblockio/decide-governance-engine/docs/WorkerGuide.md

 `Cleanup Count` is the total number of cleanups done for a treasury by the worker.

 Each metric is weighted evenly, and the total earned payout is equal to the total amount of work being claimed by the worker proportional to all the currently unclaimed work in the treasury.
-In other words, if a worker is claiming 15% of all unclaimed work from a treasury with 100 TLOS available in their worker payroll, the payout will be 15 TLOS.
+In other words, if a worker is claiming 15% of all unclaimed work from a treasury with 100 SYS available in their worker payroll, the payout will be 15 SYS.

 #### Payment Decay